Rookout/docs/docs/installation-node.md

     const rook = require('rookout/auto_start');
     ```

-To check if the rook connects successfully to the agent, see how to in the [Troubleshooting section](troubleshooting-rooks.md)

-### Next steps
-You now need to [install the Rookout Agent.](installation-agent.md)
+Once your application is deployed, navigate to the Rookout App Instances page to make sure it is available for debugging.
+If you encounter any issues, check out our [Troubleshooting section](troubleshooting-rooks.md)

 ## Examples